 Do you feel lost in life and want to find your purpose?
 Then read this complete summary of the book “Ikigai.”

-The book Ikigai talks about the Japanese island of Okinawa, which is a “blue zone,” or a place where people live to be 100 or more.
-On that island is Ogimi, more famously known as “The Village of Longevity.”
-Residents there have the world’s highest life expectancy.
+The book Ikigai talks about the Japanese island of Okinawa, which is a “blue zone,” or a place where people live to 100 or more years.
+On the island is Ogimi, more famously known as “The Village of Longevity.”
+People here have the highest life expectancy in the world.

-What do they do to live such long and happy lives?
+How do they use ikigai principles to live such long and happy lives?

 Quick Summary: Ikigai is the Japanese philosophy of living a long and happy life.
 Knowing and practicing our ikigai allows us to devote our time and energy to fulfill our life’s purpose.
 It brings meaning and passion to our personal and professional lives, helping us work optimally, live more fully, and form great relationships.